 Find out more about GoHenry’s parental controls

-If your child has a prepaid debit card with GoHenry, you’ll get updates whenever your child uses their card and an alert if it's ever declined - giving you total peace of mind.
+If your child has a prepaid kids' debit card with GoHenry, you’ll get updates whenever your child uses their card and an alert if it's ever declined - giving you total peace of mind.

 You can also decide where and how much kids can spend and use your parent app to add or change the settings easily.